ericschernoff/Pepper/README.md

 This kit supports database connections to MySQL 5.7/8 or MariaDB 10.3+.
 There are many other great options out there, but one database driver was chosen for the sake of simplicity.
-If your heart is set on Postgres, answer 'N' to the 'Connect to a MySQL/MariaDB database server?' set up prompt and use [DBD:Pg](DBD:Pg) instead of Pepper::DB.
+If your heart is set on Postgres, answer 'N' to the 'Connect to a MySQL/MariaDB database server?' setup prompt and use [DBD:Pg](DBD:Pg) instead of Pepper::DB.

 # SYNOPSIS